ac-rad/franka_arm_infra/README.md

 Note: To find your robot server version, first find your robot systems version in Franka Desk -> Settings -> System -> Version.
 Next find your robot server version corresponding to your system version [here](https://frankaemika.github.io/docs/compatibility.html#compatibility-with-libfranka). eg. for robot system version >=4.2.1, robot server version is 5.

 Note: While building the docker container, the above command might print warnings in red color, don't be alarmed and let the process run.
 If it stops building, that's when there is an error.

+Note: If `--build-arg` is not available, you need to install newer version docker. (cf. [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/))

 ### Build franka_control_suite in the realtime docker environment **(optional and not required to use frankapy)**
 open a bash terminal inside the realtime docker container